drts01/notes/stackedit/presentations/2018-py-pkging.md

 * takes over

-using flit or poetry will create a barior to gain new collaborators
+using flit or poetry will create a barrier to gain new collaborators
 ## Worth Mentioning
 * Pip-tools???
 * Hatch